Bostjan24/SOB-monitor/README.md

 <b>Saving data to the database</b>

-If you want to save the data to the database, you need to create database yourself.
+If you want to save the data to the database, you need to create database yourself and tweak the code a little.
 Script to create the tables is located in the script.sql document. <b>I run the database on MariaDB server.
 I haven't tried any other servers, so I suggest that you use MariaDB as well.
-If not, there is a chance that the program won't work.</b><br><b>You also need to tweak the code a little.
+If not, there is a chance that the program won't work.</b>

-<b>Options</b><br>
   `-a, --show-averages=> Shows averages for selected sheet.`<br>
   `-c, --create-spreadsheet => Creates spreadsheet named SOBm-data.xlsx in current folder`<br>
   `--sheet-name [sheet_name] => Name of the sheet in wich data will be saved.
 Default: 'data'`<br>